ArmandPhilippot/coldark/website/src/content/docs/ports/coldark-gtksourceview.md

 description: Coldark themes for GTKSourceView-based editors such as Mousepad and Gedit.
 ---

-This variant adapts Coldark to GTKSourceView and targets editors such as Mousepad and Gedit.
+This port adapts Coldark to GTKSourceView and targets editors such as Mousepad and Gedit.

 ## Highlights